SameedSiraj/Blog-Creation-System/README.md

 <br><br>
 **6) PUT /blog/update/641661a06d8ae7829950d5a8**
-Update a specific blog post with given ID
+Update a specific blog post with given ID.

 **Parameters:**
-None

 **id** (required): The ID of the blog to update.

 **Example request:**